-Our first trip is to the cathedral town of Salisbury in Wiltshire (about 100 miles south west of London) and the neighbouring UNESCO world heritage site of Stonehenge.
+Our first trip is to the cathedral town of Bath and the neighbouring UNESCO world heritage site of Stonehenge.
 If we have sufficient time we will also be visiting a second world heritage site, the Neolithic stone circle at Avebury, 24 miles north of Stonehenge.
-Salisbury Cathedral is the home of one of the four surviving copies of the famous foundation of English and American rights, the Magna Carta.
 We will challenge you with this comparison: Avebury is to Stonehenge as a cathedral is to a parish church.
+We will also be seeing Glastonbury Abby and town as well as Wells Cathedral, Bishop’s Palace, & Vicars’ Close – the oldest continually inhabited street in Europe.

 STRATFORD UPON AVON